 - ½ tsp of white pepper powder

 - Wipe both sides of banana leaves cleaned with damp towel.
-Place about 3-4 heaped tablespoon of the fish paste along the center of the leaves and spread it with the spoon into a long vertical shape
+Place about 1-2 heaped tablespoon of the fish paste in the center of the leaves and spread it with the spoon into a long vertical shape

 - Roll both sides of the leaves over and then fold the leaf near your side over and secure it with toothpick or stapler.
 Repeat with the opposite side.
 Continue until you are done with the fish paste